SignLLM: Sign Language Production Large Language Models: Related Work

 \textbf{Large Language Models.} LLMs refer to giant transformer models trained on extensive textual data, exhibit capabilities in understanding natural language and addressing complex tasks \cite{Shanahan-arxiv-2022-Talking,Brown-NeurIPS-2020-Language,Chowdhery-arxiv-2022-PaLM,Taylor-arxiv-2022-Galactica,Touvron-arxiv-2023-LLaMA}.
 Sign language is a visual language, theoretically different from language models.
 However, most current work uses text2text and seq2seq models \cite{raffel2020exploring,xue2020mt5,JoeyNMT,paszke2017automatic}, converting key points/dense maps/grid poses into sequences for training, as opposed to directly training images.
 Hence, viewing the core process of \ac{slp}, text2pose, as a language model is justifiable.
 Extensive research indicates that an increase in parameters or data volume \cite{Hoffmann-arxiv-2022-Training, Kaplan-arxiv-2020-Scaling} significantly enhances the abilities of LLMs \cite{radford-blog-2019-language,Brown-NeurIPS-2020-Language,Chowdhery-arxiv-2022-PaLM}.
 There are more than a hundred sign languages in the world, most of which have datasets in video form.
 Therefore, conducting advanced research to address the anticipated surge in data volume in the future is of paramount importance.
-In this work, we aim to enable the model to generate sign languages across diverse linguistic backgrounds, ensuring its adaptability to new datasets.
-More background information and related work can be found in supplementary materials.
+In this work, we aim to enable the model to generate sign languages across diverse linguistic backgrounds, ensuring its adaptability to our new dataset.